-The Australian Government is responsible for determining the timing and extent of withdrawals from the Future Fund, the MRFF, the ATSILS, the DCAF, and the NBFs subject to requirements set out in legislation.
+The Australian Government is responsible for determining the timing and extent of withdrawals from the Future Fund, the MRFF, the ATSILS, the DCAF, the FDF and the ERF subject to requirements set out in legislation.

 The Commonwealth's financial position, including the assets of the Future Fund, the Commonwealth's unfunded superannuation liabilities and the assets and liabilities associated with other funds invested by the Board of Guardians, is a matter for Government.
 Full details are published annually in the Australian Government Budget Papers and other related documents.